 - Use a humidifier: in the home as much as possible.

-- Avoid excessive heat in the shower and bath: – this can speed up water loss from the skin.
-Infact, minimize your bathing routine for your little one as much as you can.
-If possible, use luke-warm water this will reduce the amount of water loss from the skin because every time you bathe your skin loses water.
+- Avoid excessive heat in the shower and bath; this can speed up water loss from the skin.
+If possible, use lukewarm water.

-- After bathing, pat their skin dry (do not wipe) and slather them in a fragrance-free lotion: (vasaline or CeraVe are good options).
-This will help form a barrier on the skin to slow down water loss and lock in moisture into the skin.
+- After bathing, pat their skin dry (do not rub) and slather them in a fragrance-free topical cream: (Vaseline or CeraVe are good options).
+This will help form a barrier on the skin to slow down water loss and lock in moisture.

 Eczema is a chronic disease of childhood therefore the symptoms will come back if proper moisturizing/bathing practices are not undertaken.